whistlegraph/aesthetic-computer/README.txt

 *** `paintings` ***
   - [🟠] Should be able to show all non-anon paintings as they are being made.
+    - [🟠] And the download / retrieval code in `profile`, but not necessarily in painting.

-    - [] Existing user paintings need to be added to the database via a migration script, then some code that adds the record to the database for each makes sense.
+    - [x] Existing user paintings need to be added to the database via a migration script, then some code that adds the record to the database for each makes sense.

-    - [] Then all existing S3 code that lists them should list them from the database.

-    - [] I need some kind of a scripts directory or admin command for these tasks.

-    - [] I need to adjust the upload code to post a record to the database too.
+    - [x] I need to adjust the upload code to post a record to the database too.

-    - [] And the download / retrieval code in `profile`, but not necessarily in painting.

-    - [] Anonymous paintings should not be added to the database for now, can just keep the bucket list to make a feed there.
+    - [x] I need some kind of a scripts directory or admin command for these

 *** painting listings ***
   - [] `profile` should be table to <- -> on a user's paintings